What Is Oxidative Stress - How to Support Cell Health

 1. Atrooz, Fatin ,et al. “Chapter Eight - Sleep deprivation, oxidative stress and inflammation.”
 Advances in Protein Chemistry and Structural Biology, vol.119, 2020, pp.309-336, https://doi.org/10.1016/bs.apcsb.2019.03.001. (https://www.sciencedirect.com/science/article/pii/S187616231930029X) .

-Ken Swartz, MS is the founder and chairman C60 Power, a health and wellness company committed to delivering the highest quality Carbon 60 products available.
+Ken Swartz, MS is the co-founder, Chairman Emeritus, and former Chief Science Officer at C60 Power, a health and wellness company committed to delivering the highest quality Carbon 60 products available.
 Ken earned a Master of Science degree from the University of Colorado at Denver and a Bachelor of Science in Economics from Arizona State University.